o19s/tmdb_dump/README.md

 ---------

-**Maintenance Note** This project is sporadically maintained by OpenSource Connections.
+**Sporatically Maintained** This project is sporadically maintained by OpenSource Connections.
 We'll do our best to be responsive, but its largely on the back burner/here as starter code for you

 ---------